BostonGlobe/globe-graphic-template/README.md

 	pymParent1.onMessage('height-request', function(msg) { pymParent1.sendMessage('height-send', window.innerHeight); });
 ```
 3. Replace the entire `snippet.html` code in `embed.html`.

-## Standalone app
-For creating standalone apps on apps.bostonglobe.com.

-Follow the [basic setup instructions](#instructions).
-Then run:

-	make app

-By default, the standalone app uses the [awesome-ified workflow](#awesome-ify-your-workflow-optional).
-It makes some changes to the html to:
-- Remove iframe code
-- Add omniture tracking code
-- Add proper meta tags for SEO
-- Include standard Globe header

-See the README for detailed instructions.

 ### Developer note
 [Makefile lives here](https://gist.github.com/russellgoldenberg/a653228f1a0b81b454d1)